bongnv/gridsome-blog/content/index.md

 My focus is on distributed systems in [Go](https://golang.org/) programing language.
 Meanwhile, I'm also interested in frontend technologies for building blogs like my personal one.
 In general, I like to write codes and to solve problems that have impacts on people's lives.

-Beside, here is my wife & me:
+And, here is my wife & me:

 ![Profile picture](./profile.png)